 Rule No. 80.
-Speaking on Question.
+Speaking on Proposal.

-1. Every Senator who speaks shall, standing in his or her place, address "Mr. or Madam President," in a courteous manner, and shall confine himself or herself to the question before the Senate.
-When the Senator has finished, he or she shall sit down.

-2. No Senator may speak:

-(a) More than twice during the consideration of any one question on the same day, except for explanation.

-(b) A second time without leave when others who have not spoken desire the floor.

-3. Incidental and subsidiary questions arising during debate shall not be considered the same question.
+- 1. Every Senator who speaks shall, in his or her place, address "Mr. or Madam President," in a courteous manner, and shall confine himself or herself to the proposal before the Senate. - 2.
+No Senator may speak: - (a) More than twice during the consideration of any one question on the same day, except for explanation. - (b) A second time without leave when others who have not spoken desire the floor. - 3.
+Incidental and subsidiary proposals arising during debate shall not be considered the same proposal.